red-pencil/curriculum-vitae/index.md

 **Product Manager**.

 Jun 2019 - present.
-Beijing, China.
+Shanghai, China.

 - Researched on solutions in communication and information technology, and transportation industry fields including internet of vehicle, autonomous driving, and vehicle to everything (V2X).
 - Managed the product line of on-board electronics, and engaged in the process of business analysis, design refinement, factory manufacture, and software development.